Access Control for Tickets issued by Any Ticketing Platform

 Validating Actual Ticket ID

-What if your ticketing company (or ticketing software) has not integrated yet with codeREADr via our Postback URL or API options?
+If your ticketing company (or ticketing software) has integrated with codeREADr, you’re all set – they’ve taken care of everything for you.
+But what if they haven’t?
 Can you use our app?
 Yes, you can!
 If you can download a CSV file of your ticket IDs then you can import them manually to codeREADr.
 It only takes 1-2 minutes, even with large databases (up to 1 million rows).

-What if the ticket IDs are not available, either because you don’t have access or because tickets are sold up to and after the event starts?
-You can still use the codeREADr app.
-How?
+But what if the ticket IDs are not available, either because you don’t have access or because tickets are sold up to and after the event starts?
+Can you still use the codeREADr app?
+Yes!

 Option: Pattern Validation and Duplicate Checking without a Database